 If I wasn’t in such a hurry to paint this portrait, I would have taken progress shots of each stage.
 If you practice the 1, 2, 3’s above, you’ll eventually get the hang of it.
 I’ll plan to do a more in-depth wrinkle tutorial in the future.

 The progress photos I took are terrible as the weather was dark and cloudy.
 Here I am checking my work against the reference photo which was too orange so I adjusted my colors a bit.
 I still need to add in the brighter highlights to build the form on her face.

 Paint Thick And Try Not To Blend

-A couple other things I did with this painting was lay on the oil paint pretty thick and stopped myself from blending out skin tones.
+A couple of other things I did with this painting was lay on the oil paint pretty thick and stopped myself from blending out skin tones.
 If I had blended too much, her wrinkles would have disappeared.
 I only had about three hours to work on this painting, so getting super realistic with the wrinkles wasn’t going to happen.
-I love how it turned out even thought I didn’t have time to finish the study.
+I love how it turned out even though I didn’t have time to finish the study.